 Women are finding themselves welcome with companies seeking highly trained logistics professionals who can meet the demands of global economies.
 Moreover, women play an important role in increasing the diversity of thought and perspectives that can foster innovation and agility in times of disruption or growth.

-Quite simply, the ability to get goods and resources to a customer on time at minimal cost is the foundation of supply chain.
-UWF’s online MBA program with an emphasis in supply chain logistics management teaches students how to increase customer satisfaction by working with suppliers and others using analytical and strategic skills.
+Quite simply, the ability to source, manufacture and deliver goods and resources to a customer on time at minimal cost is the foundation of supply chain management.
+The University of West Florida (UWF) offers an online Master of Business Administration (MBA) program with an emphasis in Supply Chain Logistics Management.
+This program teaches students how to increase profits, efficiency, growth and customer satisfaction by working with suppliers and others using analytical and strategic skills.

 Reasons Why Supply Chain Management Is a Good Career Path for Women

 Supply chain management is a solid career for women because it is a growing industry that pays well and provides extensive leadership opportunities.
 For example, a logistician ensures materials and other resources arrive at their destinations quickly.
-According to a U.S. Bureau of Labor Statistics Dec.
-17, 2015 report, the median annual wage for logisticians was $73,870 in May 2014.
-That same year logisticians worked in 130,400 jobs, primarily in manufacturing, the federal government, professional services, wholesale trade and management, according to BLS data.
-Most logisticians are employed in the federal government and manufacturing.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for logisticians was $77,030 in May 2021.
+That same year, logisticians occupied 195,000 jobs, primarily in manufacturing, the federal government, professional, scientific and technical services, management and wholesale trade.

 Outlook for Jobs

 Numerous supply chain management job opportunities are available in the U.S. and around the world.
 BLS projects employment of logisticians to increase 28% between 2021 and 2031, making it one of the 20 fastest growing occupations in the U.S.